Binary-L0G1C/base-spring-webapp/README.md

 - maven
 - eclipse (optional)

+Run:
+- mvn clean package
-Run "mvn clean package" to do a clean build that will package everything (including npm managed dependencies) into one jar.
+  - to do a clean build that will package everything (including npm managed dependencies) into one jar
+- java -jar target/base-spring-webapp-0.0.1-jar-with-dependencies.jar

-Run "java -jar target/base-spring-webapp-0.0.1-jar-with-dependencies.jar" to run the app.
+  - to run the app